 - 1.25 BMO Rewards point per dollar spent on all other purchases

 In this case, you’re getting an effective 4.46% return on spending in the five bonus categories – that’s by far the best fixed return you’ll get on travel, gas, and drugstores among any Canadian credit card!

 However, on purchases outside of these five categories, the BMO eclipse Visa Infinite Privilege only offers 1 point per dollar spent.
 This is therefore equivalent to a 0.71% return on spending, so this wouldn’t really be the strongest card for day-to-day spending outside of the bonus categories.

-In terms of perks and benefits, you’ll get a Priority Pass membership with six complimentary visits per year to Priority Pass’s 1,300+ global airport lounges, which can be used in any combination: six lounge visits as a solo traveller, three visits as a couple, etc.
+In terms of perks and benefits, you’ll get a Dragon Pass membership with six complimentary visits per year to Dragon Pass’s 1,300+ global airport lounges, which can be used in any combination: six lounge visits as a solo traveller, three visits as a couple, etc.

 There’s also select benefits under the Visa Infinite Privilege brand, such as priority airport services in Vancouver, Montreal, Ottawa, and Toronto Billy Bishop, as well as access to the Visa Infinite Privilege Concierge and unique dining and wine events through the Visa Infinite network.